sarantharma/GyroscopicProject/README.md

-# Gyroscopic Retrospective Tool
+# Gyroscopic Retrospective
-### By Jared Corman, Steven Nash, Tharmarajah Saranyan, and Mohammed Ayaan Shirazi
+#### By Jared Corman, Steven Nash, Tharmarajah Saranyan, and Mohammed Ayaan Shirazi
 # Intro

-Gyroscopic Retrospective is a remote tool to help with conducting sprint retrospectives.
+Gyroscopic Retrospective is a remote tool to help conduct sprint retrospectives.
 It simplifies the collection of feedback from team members and facilitates collaboration and communication.
 Gyroscopic Retrospective makes it easy to maintain an asynchronous workflow.
 It allows users to assign tasks to other team members, add team members to projects, and monitor deadlines.
 It is very useful as a to-do list or calendar for strategic planning.